 - Dr Eric Prenowitz

 The degree is also available to study part-time over 24 months.
-Students who study part-time will attend on one day per week each year.
+Students who study part-time will take fewer modules in each year.
 The part-time MA may be of special interest to those who are working in related fields as part of their career development.